 entity authentication: Corroboration of the identity of the node or the coordinator in a security association procedure.

-exclusive access phase (EAP): A time span set aside by a coordinator in a beacon period (superframe) for transfer of the traffic of the highest user priority (UP) (for emergency or medical implant event report).
+exclusive access period (EAP): A time span set aside by a coordinator in a beacon period (superframe) for transfer of the traffic of the highest user priority (UP) (for emergency or medical implant event report).

 frame: An uninterrupted sequence of octets delivered by the medium access control (MAC) sublayer to the physical (PHY) layer, or vice versa, within a node or a coordinator.